 We are FULL for registrations of full passes, but it is possible that we will have some cancellations so there is an option on the registration form that takes this into account (please click here for an explanation of that option).

 A full pass (classes and parties) is £170 and a party pass is £75.
 We don’t expect to sell single night tickets and we will definitely not be selling any tickets on the door.
 Note that if you book with a partner you both need a ticket.
 The full pass includes classes and parties.

-This year we will be operating a waiting list for single leaders and follows (we felt our experiment with mandatory booking partners in 2017 was not a success).
-Please do try to find a booking partner if you can as it is the surest way to swift confirmation of your spot.
+This year we are operating a waiting list for single leaders and follows (we felt our experiment with mandatory booking partners in 2017 was not a success).
 Note that if you are registering for a full pass then your booking partner also needs to be registering for a full pass.

 There will be three levels:

 Please note that the classes are not suitable for complete beginners.